Paxton Penguin Applique Pattern

 Buy any four individual block applique patterns, get the fifth free.
 Discount is applied automatically.
 Find all the individual block patterns here.

 - A digital pattern delivered by email.
 (If you're not sure what a PDF pattern is, you'll find more info here.)

 - Full sized applique pattern so there’s no enlarging needed

 - Reversed and exploded appliqué pattern to print directly onto freezer paper or fusible adhesive.
 No tracing!

 - Detailed instructions and lots of step by step photos – you’ll never feel lost or wonder if you’re doing it right.

-- Video showing how to assemble the Paxton block from start to finish.
+- Video showing how to assemble the block from start to finish.

 - Links to additional videos teaching you all the skills you’ll need to complete the project.

-- Links to additional patterns (free ones!) for finished projects you can make using your Paxton Penguin pattern.
+- Links to additional patterns (free ones!) for finished projects you can make using your penguin pattern.